Trebilcode/Maximilian-CSS-course/Readme.md

 You can use it to override any property.

-h1 {

-}

 # :NOT() PSEUDOCLASS

-If you add this pseudoclass, what's inside the parenthesis, indicates what you want to style.
+If you add this pseudoclass, what's inside the parenthesis, indicates the opposite of what you want to style.

 <a:not(.active){color: red;
 }>

 In the code above, all <a> tags that don't have the active class, will have a red text color.